ba-13/HackIT_22/Assignment_2/NIKHIL MEENA ASSIGNMENT 2/logon/format.md

 > Hmm it doesn't seem to check anyone's password, except for Joe's?

 ## Approach
-> used 'hii' as username and password as password. changed admin to true got the ctf
+> used 'hii' as username and password as `password`.
+Logged in successfully.

 ![](https://github.com/Akhilstaar/HackIT_22/blob/main/Assignment_2/NIKHIL%20MEENA%20ASSIGNMENT%202/Assets/Screenshot%20from%202022-06-20%2020-26-23.png)

+changed admin to `true` and got the Flag.

 ![](https://github.com/Akhilstaar/HackIT_22/blob/main/Assignment_2/NIKHIL%20MEENA%20ASSIGNMENT%202/Assets/Screenshot%20from%202022-06-20%2020-28-02.png)